 Apples are one of the few fruits that grow well in the Irish climate, and apple trees are found all over Ireland.
 The ancient Celts believed apple trees were under the protection of one of their most powerful goddesses.

 Apple pie is a traditional Irish dessert, and many Irish cooks have their own “secret recipe” that’s been handed down from mother to daughter for countless generations.

-If you’d like to try a traditional Irish dessert that’s a bit more unusual than apple pie, consider a Carrigaline whiskey pie (made with potatoes and Irish whiskey, among other ingredients) or a Donegal oatmeal cream (oats, fruit and heavy whipped cream).
+Or, try a Donegal oatmeal cream (oats, fruit and heavy whipped cream).
 All three desserts use traditional Irish ingredients.

 Apple cider, served warmed or cold depending on the season, is a non-alcoholic favorite.
 But I could never talk about Irish beverages without mentioning Irish coffee, with its tot of Irish whiskey and dollop of whipped cream.
 It’s the perfect beverage to follow a traditional Irish dinner.